What is Radiologic Technology?

-What is Radiologic Technology?
 Radiologic technologists, or radiographers, are key members of the healthcare team who create images used to diagnose patient injury or illness.
 They use sophisticated equipment to produce radiographic images, or x-rays, of the human body at the request of a physician.
 With new advances in medical technology and a shortage of healthcare workers, career opportunities abound for radiologic technologists throughout the country.

+Students learn in our new Center for Health Education, a facility that features multi-media-equipped classrooms and state-of-the-art technology.
 Admission into the program is competitive.
-For a program overview, information on the admissions process and more, download this information packet.
-You can also learn more by downloading the information sheets on the right.
+For a program overview, information on the admissions process, and more, download this information packet.
+You can also learn more by exploring the links below.
 However, the best way to learn about the program is to come to an information session!
 Since prospective students are required to attend an information session prior to applying, it makes sense to attend one as early as possible.

 Want to learn more about careers in radiography?
 Check out the American Society of Radiologic Technologists and the U.S. Department of Labor's Occupational Outlook Handbook for national job outlook information.

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
 From 2012-2016 the average completion rate was 67%.